 - 6.1 Inflation is significantly eroding the Council's spending power, the Consumer Price Index (CPI) was at 6.7% at the end of September.
 The Bank of England's Monetary Policy Committee (MPC) met on 1 November and maintained the bank base at 5.25%.
-CPI inflation is projected to fall to around 4.5% by the end of this year and continue to fall to meet the MPC target of 2% by the end of 2025.
+CPI inflation fell to 3.9% for November 2023, before creeping up to 4.0% at the end of December.
+CPI inflation is expected to continue to fall to meet the MPC target of 2% by the end of 2025.
 Higher energy and other import price inflation has led to a slower fall in inflation levels than previously expected. - 6.2 The Council assumes in this financial strategy that inflation will broadly follow the pattern in the graph below as outlined by the Bank of England with general price increases being assumed at around 5% for 2024/25 but reducing significantly thereafter in line with these projections.
 There are also some areas and contracts, such as the waste contract, which use different indices to calculate annual increases, and these are taken account of where appropriate.